 “It is not a question of whether we can afford it.
 It’s whether we can afford to ignore it…the returns, in terms of the science…the technology, inspiration, stature, prospects for international cooperation… are immense.”
 For one, it will help India cement its position in the commercial satellite launch sector, and it will give the ISRO valuable experience in building hi-tech spacecraft, improved rocketry and more advanced remote navigation technology — all of which could be put to many uses.

 Finally, this mission should give pause to those that question India’s capablities, vis-a-vis China.
 China may have moved first, but India is not far behind.
 This mission is cheaper and promises to be more effective.
 Besides, the words of Bharat Karnad, ironically someone opposed to the nuclear deal and to this mission, are relevant here:

 That India is not about to become a “global superpower” in a hurry, is true.
 But is that reason enough to deny this country the building block capabilities of great power?

 In other words, simply because China is ahead of India is no reason not to compete.

-There is little doubt that a new “space race” is on, and that competition will intensify in the future.
-China may be ahead, but India’s approach – of avoiding excess and seeking collaboration – bodes well both for its space program and for the prospects of collaborating to share the spoils.
+There is little doubt that a new “space race” is on.
+It is also inevitable that this will lead to greater competition in the future.
+For instance, India and China are both seeking Helium 3 on the moon to source their energy needs.
+This is just one example of likely competition for limited resources on this “final frontier.”
+The outcome of this race is far from clear, but India’s approach of avoiding excess and seeking collaboration is better.
+It bodes well not just for India’s space program, but for the prospects of collaborating to share the spoils.